-Eyewitness identification is incredibly convincing to a jury.
+Eyewitness identification easily sways juries.
 If a witness testifies that they saw the defendant commit the crime, there is a high probability that the jury will believe them.
 But should they?
 Numerous problems with eyewitness testimony call into question the reliability of eyewitness identifications.

 - Psychologists have found that memories are not exact replicas of what happened; rather, memories are reconstructions of what happened.
 The brain does not work like a video recorder.